Mid Sussex road closures: almost a dozen for motorists to avoid over the next fortnight

 • A23, from 9pm February 7 to 6am November 21, slight delays (under 10 minutes): A23 southbound, Pyecombe to Patcham, slip road and lane closure for communication works.

-• A23, from 8pm February 8 to 5am February 9, slight delays (under 10 minutes): A23 both directions Pyecombe to Patcham, Lane closure for maintenance works.
+• A23, from 8pm February 12 to 5am February 13, slight delays (under 10 minutes): A23 both directions Handscross to M23 Pease Pottage, Lane closure for barrier repairs.

+• A23, from 8pm February 15 to 6am February 16, slight delays (under 10 minutes): A23 both directions Pease Pottage to Bolney, diversion route for West Sussex.

+• A23, from 8pm February 19 to 6am February 20, slight delays (under 10 minutes): A23 northbound, Waterhall to Pyecombe, Lane closures for maintenance works.

+• M23, from 9pm February 19 to 6am February 21, slight delays (under 10 minutes): M23 southbound, junction 9 to junction 10, slip road and lane closures for survey works.

-• A23, from 8pm February 8 to 6am February 9, slight delays (under 10 minutes): A23 southbound, Warninglid to Bolney, Slip and lane closures for maintenance works.
+• A23, from 8pm February 21 to 6am February 22, slight delays (under 10 minutes): M23 southbound, junction 11 to A23 Warninglid, slip road and lane closure for maintenance works.

+• A23, from 8pm February 22 to 6am February 23, slight delays (under 10 minutes): A23 southbound, Bolney to Hickstead, lane closure for electrical works.

-• A23, from 8pm February 9 to 6am February 10, slight delays (under 10 minutes): A23 southbound, Hickstead to Bolney, Lane closure for survey works.
+• A23, from 8pm February 23 to 6am February 24, slight delays (under 10 minutes): A23 southbound, Pease Pottage to Handcross, lane closure for maintenance works.

+• A23, from 8pm February 26 to 6am February 27, slight delays (under 10 minutes): A23 northbound, Jeremys corner to Warninglid, traffic signals for electrical works.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.